-What is set out below is a high level summary of some of the key changes to the Irish examinership process and the potential challenges the Regulations might present to insolvency practitioners, debtors and creditors in an examinership process commenced on or after Friday, 29 July 2022.
+What is set out below is a high level summary of some of the key changes to the Irish examinership process and the potential challenges the Regulations might present to insolvency practitioners, debtors and creditors in an examinership process commenced on or after the 27 July 2022.

 Arguably the most significant change to be brought about by the Regulations is in relation to cross-class cram-down.

 It was previously the case that the scheme of arrangement had to be accepted by at least one voting class of impaired creditors before the jurisdiction of the court would be engaged to consider the scheme of arrangement.
 However, a new section 534(3B) of the Act has changed the position in this regard.
 It now prescribes that before the court can sanction a scheme of arrangement, it must be satisfied that:

 (i) a majority of the voting classes of creditors whose interests or claims would be impaired by the scheme of arrangement have accepted them, provided that at least one of those creditor classes is a class of secured creditors or is senior to the class of ordinary unsecured creditors (e.g. creditors whose claims are afforded preferential status pursuant to statute); or

 (ii) where the condition prescribed in (i) above has not been satisfied, at least one voting class of creditor whose interest would be impaired by the scheme of arrangement and who would be an "in the money creditor" in a liquidation has voted in favour of the scheme of arrangement.